 Our goal is to help patients recover from pain and return to the active lifestyles that they enjoy in Whatcom County.
 We believe strongly in promoting wellness and injury prevention.
 We design customized treatment programs to meet each patient’s specific needs.
 Our Physical Therapists are committed to ongoing continuing education to ensure professional growth – many have obtained additional certifications that require years of consistent dedication to obtain.
 It is this combination of clinical expertise, genuine caring and a strong community reputation that sets Performance Physical Therapy apart and makes us the rehabilitation choice for doctors and patients alike.

-Click to find out what we can offer you in your therapy and how we do it...with a 96% patient satisfaction rate (4th quarter 2012) it is obvious we love what we do.Learn More
+Click to find out what we can offer you in your therapy and how we do it...with a 95% patient satisfaction rate (3rd Quarter of 2013) it is obvious we love what we do.Learn More